-The pond skaters, left are in the Gerridae family.
+The pond skaters, above are in the Gerridae family.
 There are about 500 species worldwide and 10 British species.
 They range in length from 0.2 mm - 35 mm.

 Legs.
 They feed on insects that have fallen into the water using their front legs to grasp their prey, their middle legs to row, and hind legs as rudders.
 Prey is detected by sight (they have fairly large eyes) and/or vibration.
 Although they will also eat dead insects they find floating on the water.

 Pond skater feet feet are surrounded by water-repellent hairs, and these prevent the feet from piercing the water surface.